The Complete Solar Powered Battery Buyer's Guide

 Think of it like packing for a trip.
 You wouldn't bring a giant suitcase for a weekend getaway, nor would you try to fit two weeks' worth of clothes into a backpack.
 Your battery system works the same way.
 By taking a few minutes to understand your energy habits and backup needs, you can confidently pick a battery that feels custom-made for you.
 Let's walk through how to figure out exactly what you need.

-Calculate Your Daily Energy Use
+First, Figure Out Your Daily Energy Use

 First, you need a clear picture of how much energy you actually use.
 Start by making a list of the devices you plan to power with your battery.
 For each device, you'll need to find its wattage (usually found on a sticker or in the user manual) and estimate how many hours you'll use it per day.
 To get your total daily energy need, you'll multiply the wattage of each device by its hours of use to find its watt-hours (Wh), then add them all together.
 This simple energy calculation gives you a baseline for the battery capacity you should be looking for.